 - Reykjavik Downtown Hotel.
 Simple 3* hotel just a short walk from Hallgrimskirkja church.
 Excellent location at a somewhat lower price.

-If you rather make a quick a quick choice yourself, you can use the map below to easily compare hotels, apartments, and Airbnbs in Reykjavik city center.
+TIP: If you rather make a quick a quick choice yourself, you can use the map below to easily compare hotels, apartments, and short-term rentals in Reykjavik city center.
 Simply insert your travel dates and group size and you’ll quickly see all the best options in the very best area.
+Check it out!

 Most Popular Hotels in Reykjavik City Center